Many animators working at Toei were very positive about the Shintani-style redesign for the characters due to how animation-friendly they are.

 Naotoshi Shida, an animator known for working on episodes 110 and 130 of the Tournament of Power saga, among others, has called the new designs "wonderful!"

 Masaki Sato, the animator responsible for Goku's first transformation as a Super Saiyan complemented the third trailer, specifically, a really detailed shot of Broly with huge veins on his face drawn by popular newcomer Yuya Takahashi.
-He says that he had trouble animating the Super Saiyan transformation since adapting the visual sound effects from the manga wouldn't be realistic, so he interpret it with veins coming out of Goku's face, and is happy to see it in the movie.
+He says that he had trouble animating the Super Saiyan transformation since adapting the visual sound effects from the manga wouldn't be realistic, so he interpreted it with veins coming out of Goku's face, and is happy to see it in the movie.

 Ricardo Brust (Broly's voice actor in Latin America) approved of this fan edit of the dubbed first trailer that added an echo to Broly's screams since the trailer lacked them.